NgModule FAQs

 If you must load the module eagerly, when the application starts, provide the service in a component instead.

-Continuing with the same example, suppose the components of a module truly require a private, custom HttpBackend.
+Continuing with the same example, suppose the components of a module truly require a private, custom HttpBackend

-Create a "top component" that acts as the root for all of the module's components.
-Add the custom HttpBackend provider to the top component's providers list rather than the module's providers.
+.
 Recall that Angular creates a child injector for each component instance and populates the injector with the component's own providers.

-When a child of this component asks for the HttpBackend service, Angular provides the local HttpBackend service, not the version provided in the application root injector.
-Child components make proper http requests no matter what other modules do to HttpBackend.
+service, not the version provided in the application root injector.
+Child components make proper http requests no matter what other modules do to HttpBackend

 Be sure to create module components as children of this module's top component.

 You can embed the child components in the top component's template.
-Alternatively, make the top component a routing host by giving it a <router-outlet>.
-Define child routes and let the router load module components into that outlet.
+Alternatively, make the top component a routing host by giving it a <router-outlet>

-Should I add application-wide providers to the root AppModule or the root AppComponent?
+Should I add application-wide providers to the root AppModule

-Register application-wide providers in the root AppModule, not in the AppComponent.
+Register application-wide providers in the root AppModule

-Lazy-loaded modules and their components can inject AppModule services; they can't inject AppComponent services.
+Lazy-loaded modules and their components can inject AppModule

-Register a service in AppComponent providers only if the service must be hidden from components outside the AppComponent tree.
-This is a rare use case.
+providers only if the service must be hidden from components outside the AppComponent

 More generally, prefer registering providers in modules to registering in components.